Plover United Methodist Church

 In 1932 the decision was made to remodel the church.
 The existing basement was enlarged to accommodate the crowds who would come for special events, such as the ten-cent suppers, funeral meals, etc. The kitchen was also enlarged at this time, and I believe a well was added so that the kitchen could have running water.
 Many of the young girls were recruited to serve the meals put on by the Lady's Aid.

-dedicate the addition was an evening’s entertainment by a former pastor,
+the addition was an evening’s entertainment by a former pastor, Reverend Herbert

 Reverend Lane was an Englishman, directly from England, whose first charge was Plover Buena Vista.
 He and Waldo became fast friends, keeping in touch even after Reverend Lane left the area.